Sanfilippodytes

 Distribution

-The is to North America, with distributed across Canada and the United States.
+The is native to North America, with distributed across Canada and the United States.
 The highest diversity occurs in western North America, particularly California, Oregon, and Washington, with additional species ranging eastward through the Great Plains and into the northeastern United States and southeastern Canada.

 Ecological Role